 Welcome back to the minors!

-for information on released players from the offseason and spring training.
+See this thread for information on released players from the offseason and spring training.
 Apparently C Kevin Coddington retired due to knee problems, while the Reds gave up on former high draft picks like LHP Drew Bowman (5th round, 2007) and Clayton Shunick (5th round, 2008).
 Lefty reliever Mace Thurman had a good 2010 but struggled in 2011 in a hitter’s league.
 I was a little sad to see non-drafted free agent Drew Poulk cut loose- the guy was a little old for his levels, but he could seemingly really hit.
 I fully expect to see utilityman Frank Pfister in coaching or broadcasting someday.
 And finally, I’m sad we won’t get to see more of the epic ‘stache belonging to Clay Zavada.
 He’ll get another shot.

 AAA Louisville Bats

 Red Reporter’s preview